beforeyouknowit/vsa-flarm-relay-docs/failures.md

 ---

-!> **Problem:** Brain/box v1.0 MPPT charge controller's serial data is only consumable in proprietary encoding format.
-(Not sure if decoding library is available from the manufacturer.)
-> **Solution:** Poll/debug RS485 serial data and develop our own (minimalistic) serial polling, after deploying the system on the mountain top, via SSH'ing in from the clubhouse.
-(If possible, securely VPN tunnel into the clubhouse network from off-site.)

----

 !> **Problem:** OGN Raspberry Pi computer crashes; startup sequence failure, (i.e. can’t SSH in!)
-> **Solution:** Defer to secondary brain/box Raspberry Pi for diagnostics and log inspection, otherwise; visit the mountain-top relay station, inspect and repair.
+> **Solution:** Manually power cycle the PoE port that the Pi is connected to, via the SunMAX SolarPoint web interface, otherwise; visit the mountain-top relay station, inspect and repair.

 ---

-!> **Problem:** Solar charge controller failure.
+!> **Problem:** SunMAX SolarPoint solar charge controller failure.
 > **Solution:** If the station is entirely offline, visit the mountain-top relay station; inspect and repair.

 ---